U.S. Tax Concerns Ripple Through Global Markets

 Mining and financial services stocks bucked the downbeat trend to post gains, after companies including ArcelorMittal reported earnings that beat expectations.

 In the bond market, yields on 10-year Treasurys rose for a third consecutive day to 2.367% from 2.333% Thursday, according to Tradeweb.
-German bund yields edged up to 0.392% from 0.379%.
-Yields move inversely to prices.
+Yields rise as prices fall.

 Earlier, stock indexes in Asia ended mostly down.